samdroid-apps/sour-textbook/README.md

-sour-textbook
+Sour-Textbook
 =============

-Sour textbook is a textbook framework for Sugar
+Sour textbook is a textbook framework for Sugar.
+The aim is to provied a viewer and editor as well as fun features such as quizes.